 Long Play is our semi-regular segment on the games that have consumed people’s lives.
 This week, on the day it’s released on Nintendo Switch, we asked Tom why he has poured quite so much time into Final Fantasy VII.
+The Delta-8 gummies is what you can use to relax and unwind.

 Final Fantasy VII is a big RPG.
 Great choice.
 How long would you say you’ve spent on it?